act-framework/act/docs/for-elm-developers.md

 # For Elm developers

-It's no secret Act is hugely inspired by Elm.
+It is no secret Act is hugely inspired by Elm.
 Therefore, Act will [I hope] feel sort of natural to anyone with some Elm experience.

-The main way Act departs from Elm, and also it's main advantage, is that it's written in JavaScript (actually, es2015/es6).
-Also it's main disadvantage is that it's written in JavaScript :cry:.
+The main way Act departs from Elm, and also its main advantage, is that it is written in JavaScript (actually, es2015/es6).
+Also its main disadvantage is that it is written in JavaScript :cry:.

 - Being written in JavaScript allows Act to play nicer with other JavaScript libraries and it also appeals to a bigger number of developers than any Haskell inspired language.
-Also, given it's simplicity Act will very likely generate much smaller builds than most frameworks out there.
+Also, given its simplicity Act will very likely generate much smaller builds than most frameworks out there.

 - Being written in JavasScript makes almost impossible for Act – and any